wp-plugins/relatify/readme.txt

 **Features:**

-*  Best smart related contents
+*  Smartest related results
 *  Modern design
 *  Full control how it looks in your site
 *  Ability to use Featured Image, or image from custom field or first image from the post.
-*  Ability to control image size.
+*  Ability to control image size
 *  Theming capability
 *  Premium design.
+*  Tons of free design and more coming everyweek
+*  Prompt support
+*  Smart Mouse Hover effects available in design.